ga-wdi-boston/wdi_4_rails_hw_hacker_news/to_do_list.md

+DOING RIGHT NOW: making a partial for article-display

 SPECS
-- users exist
+- users exist -- yep
-- articles exist
+- articles exist -- yep
 - articles have:
-  url
+  url -- yep
-  title
+  title -- yep
-  timestamp
+  timestamp -- yep
-  belongs_to: user
+  belongs_to: user -- yep
 - signed in users can create articles
 - front page displays links to articles
 - signed in users can leave comments